Giannis Anastasiou: Panathinaikos

 Anastasiou was named manager of Panathinaikos in May 2013.
 In his first year, the team won the Greek Football Cup with a 4–1 victory against PAOK in the final.
 During that year, he also led the team in a 3–0 victory against Olympiacos, a record away victory in the derby.
 In the Superleague Greece, the team finished fourth in the regular season and first in the play-offs, qualifying for next year's UEFA Champions League third qualifying round.
 In February 2015, he was named Manager of the Year for 2014.

-In the 2014–15 season, Panathinaikos, was eliminated in the Champions League third qualifying round by Standard Liège with an aggregate score of 1–2.
+In the 2014–15 season, Panathinaikos, was eliminated in the UEFA Champions League third qualifying round by Standard Liège with an aggregate score of 1–2.
 The team succeeded in entering the UEFA Europa League group stage, finishing last in Group E, against Dynamo Moscow, PSV and Estoril.
 In the domestic league, Panathinaikos finished second behind Olympiacos in the league and first in the play-offs.
 On 24 May 2015, Anastasiou managed his 100th game at the side of Panathinaikos, against Atromitos.

 In the beginning of the 2015–16 season, the team failed to qualify in the Europa League group stage, getting eliminated by Gabala in the play-offs.
 On 2 November 2015, Panathinaikos announced the termination of his contract on terms of mutual consent.